Reilly-ConceptsCognitionLab/USAPresidentialDebates/README.md

 turn#. <br/>

-Each utterance is also marked with associated metadata regarding the candidate (e.g. name, party) and the election outcome (e.g., party_winner).
-We initially compiled debate transcripts from the Commission on Presidential Debates (debates.org).
-Since the debates were widely televised and publicly available, the data are being distributed under fair use (<https://www.copyright.gov/fair-use/>) in that their intended use is for academic/scholarly research.
+Each utterance is also marked with associated metadata regarding the candidate (e.g. name, party) election outcome (e.g., party_winner), and various other statistics about the US in that debate year including:
+<br/> 1) Democrat candidate age <br/> 2) Republican candidate age <br/>
+3) Age difference between candidates <br/> 3) Inflatiion rate in the year of the debate <br/> 4) GDP % change from prior year of debate <br/>

 We edited each raw transcript to omit commentator questions and remarks (e.g., “What is the most important issue facing the economy?”).
 We also ommitted parenthetical transcription notes (e.g., \[…coughing\]). <br/>

+We initially compiled debate transcripts from the Commission on Presidential Debates (debates.org).
+Since each of the debates we included were widely televised and publicly available, the data are considered fair use (<https://www.copyright.gov/fair-use/>).
+That is, their intended use is for academic/scholarly research. <br/>

 Researchers are free to make use of this data for any purpose.
-However, we optimized the format to pair with a companion package (ConversationAlign) designed to analyze alignment between two interlocutors. <br/>
+We optimized the format to work well with our companion R-package (ConversationAlign) designed to analyze alignment between two interlocutors. <br/>